joffreyverd/notes/src/tech/git.md

 # Git

-The convention I use to write my commits: https://www.conventionalcommits.org
+The [convention](https://www.conventionalcommits.org) I use to write my commits.

 ```sh